- Released Date: September 12, 2017

 Plus, I really appreciated how everything about Emika was conveyed by doing instead of just telling the reader she’s tough or talented.
 I also loved how international everything felt — I adore the Olympics and this had a similar exciting atmosphere & scope (except bigger).
 Most of the story takes place in Tokyo, but there are players representing countries from around the world.
 And I loved all of the side characters!
 I’m really looking forward to seeing more of them in the sequel.

 But omg HIDEO IS EVERYTHING.
 He invented Warcross when he was young and is all sorts of smart, rich, and well-dressed.
 He’s Japanese and has a British accent since he went to school in England.
 The romance was really well paced because I am 100% invested in what happens between these 2 characters now.

 Except… ok this is all I will say: Emika’s choices towards the end had me like

 Anyways, Leigh Bardugo fans will love this (because of reasons).
 And I also think Harry Potter fans will because of the sense of a loner who finds a group of people they belong with in a super creative world.

 I called one plot twist early on, but that didn’t make the reveal any less awesome.
 And I did NOT expect the other twist!
 I mean, I was into the whole book but THAT ENDING (!!!!) took my enthusiasm to a whole new level.
 I am still freaking out.
 The writing here really was fabulous and I am just so happy this book exists.
-I went into it thinking it was about some kind of dystopian video game and ended up being like
+I went into it thinking it was about some kind of dystopian video game (or just like Ready Player One) and ended up being like

 Thank you to the publisher for sending me an ARC.